 - Sexual dysfunction.
 Abortion can change sexual function for the male partners of women who have the procedure.
 The man may come to see his sexual desires as dangerous or unwanted because they can result in the death of a child.
 Some men have even reported erectile dysfunction after their child was aborted(2).

 Many of these consequences are also experienced by grandparents of aborted children.

 As with male partners, many post-abortive grandfathers, as well as grandmothers, have reported symptoms including anger, grief, and guilt.
-For grandparents who encouraged or coerced their daughter into aborting her child, symptoms may be even
+For grandparents who encouraged or coerced their daughter into aborting her child, symptoms may be even more acute(1).

 We are here to give you the resources you need to recover from abortion and to help your loved one through this difficult time.